 Despite your dream of an agile sales force, 2018 is shaping up like every prior year in recent memory.
-A handful of sales reps definitely do their own thing, while everyone else tries to make the best of your CRM.
+A handful of sales reps definitely do their own thing, while everyone else tries to make the best of your CRM system.

 “No thanks, my spreadsheets are working just fine.
 Just look at my close rate!”